-If a pupil's needs significantly change, the schools will request a re-assessment of an EHC plan at least six months after an initial assessment.
-Thereafter, the governing board or headteacher will request the LA to conduct a re-assessment of a pupil whenever they feel it is necessary.
+If a pupil's needs significantly change, the academy will request a re-assessment of an EHC plan at least six months after an initial assessment.
+Thereafter, the local academy council or headteacher will request the LA to conduct a re-assessment of a pupil whenever they feel it is necessary.

-13. Supporting successful preparation for adulthood
+14. Supporting successful preparation for adulthood

-The schools are aware that being supported towards greater independence and employability can be life-transforming for pupils with SEND.
+The academy is aware that being supported towards greater independence and employability can be life-transforming for pupils with SEND.
 It recognises the importance of starting early, centring on pupil aspirations, interests and needs, and will ensure that pupils are supported at developmentally appropriate levels to make a smooth transition to what they will be doing next, e.g. moving on to higher education.

-The schools will:
+The academy will:

-- Seek to understand the interests, strengths and motivations of pupils and use this as a basis for planning support around them. - Support pupils so that they are included in social groups and develop friendships. - Ensure that pupils with SEND engage in the activities of the school together with those who do not have SEND, and are encouraged to participate fully in the life of the school and in any wider community activity. - Engage with secondary schools, as necessary, to help plan for any transitions.
+- Seek to understand the interests, strengths and motivations of pupils and use this as a basis for planning support around them. - Support pupils so that they are included in social groups and develop friendships. - Ensure that pupils with SEND engage in the activities of the academy together with those who do not have SEND, and are encouraged to participate fully in the life of the academy and in any wider community activity. - Engage with secondary academys, as necessary, to help plan for any transitions.

-14. Managing complaints
+15. Managing complaints

-The schools will publish the Complaints Procedure Policy on the school website.
+The academy will publish the Complaints Procedure Policy on the academy website.

-Following a parent's serious complaint or disagreement about the SEND provision being made for their child, the schools will contact the LA immediately to seek disagreement resolution advice, regardless of whether an EHC plan is in place.
+Following a parent's serious complaint or disagreement about the SEND provision being made for their child, the academy will contact the LA immediately to seek disagreement resolution advice, regardless of whether an EHC plan is in place.

-The schools are aware of the formal and informal arrangements for resolving disagreements at a local level and will work with the LA in responding to requests for information as part of procedures for:
+The academy is aware of the formal and informal arrangements for resolving disagreements at a local level and will work with the LA in responding to requests for information as part of procedures for: